-Independent Study Guidelines
+Independent Study (IS) Guidelines

-- IS classes must be in the approved program of studies in order to receive a grade and credit. - Students may not take and IS and receive a grade and credit for a class if they are already enrolled in that particular course.
+- IS classes must be in the approved program of studies in order to receive a grade and credit. - Students may not take and IS and receive a grade and credit for a class if they are already enrolled in that particular course. - Independent study courses are not offered for honors or AP weighted courses.